Cittarium pica: Habitat

 This large snail is found on or under rocks, in exposed and moderately sheltered shores, both in intertidal and shallow subtidal zones.
 Cittarium pica generally does not live at great depths, though this has occasionally been reported.
 Most individuals are found at the water's edge, and have little tendency to disperse.
 Minimum recorded depth is 0 m.
 Maximum recorded depth is 7 m.

 Life cycle

 Cittarium pica is dioecious, which means each individual organism belonging to this species is distinctly male or female.
 The fertilisation in this species occurs externally.
 During the reproductive season, which normally occurs from June to November in the field, male individuals release their sperm into the water, as females simultaneously release their green colored unfertilised eggs.
 The encounter of those gametes produce yolky fertilised eggs, which will further develop into lecitotrophic (yolk feeding) larvae.
-They emerge from the egg capsules as shell-cap-bearing trocophores.
-These trocophore larvae do not spend much time in the plankton, because settlement occurs relatively soon, after 3.5 to 4.5 days.
+They emerge from the egg capsules as shell-cap-bearing trochophores.
+These trochophore larvae do not spend much time in the plankton, because settlement occurs relatively soon, after 3.5 to 4.5 days.

 Individuals usually reach sexual maturity at shell lengths of 32–34 mm.
 The life span of this species is still unknown, but estimates for other top shells reach 30 years.